ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 ```

 You can use the `--samples` argument to provide a list of samples you would like to infer (their indices in the dataset) or just leave it blank to infer over all.
-Make sure that the data set used for inference has the same input configuration as the data set used for training the model, i.e., same input shape, number of labels to predict, normalization etc..
+Make sure that the data set used for inference has the same input configuration as the data set used for training the model, i.e., same input shape, number of labels to predict, normalization, etc.
 If the inference dataset does not match an error is raised automatically by pytorch.
 For example if you put the wrong resolution for the input maps the error raised is similar to:
 ```commandline